questdb/documentation/reference/sql/sample-by.md

 This means that the query will run optimally, and avoid touching data not relevant to the result.

-Therefore, the prior query will be compiled into something equivalent to this:
+Therefore, the prior query will be compiled into something similar to this:

 ```questdb-sql title='Pre-filling trip data with WHERE optimisation' demo
 SELECT pickup_datetime as t, count